Cross-platform Windows, Mac OSX, and Linux: your choice.

 Watch view

-The Watch view provides a convenient way to evaluate variables and expressions after every step of the debugger.
+Evaluate variables and expressions (including tables) after every step of the debugger.
+Expand tables and modify the values.

 Live coding